Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Mining NER Corpora

 \textbf{Sentences without Named Entities.} Many English sentences in the Samanantar corpus are not annotated with any entities.
 We retain only a small fraction of such sentences $(\approx1\%)$ for training the NER model so the model is exposed to sentences without any NER tags as well.

 \textbf{Sentences with low-quality alignments.} We observe that most of the errors in the Indic-tagged corpus arise from word alignment errors.
 Hence, we compute a word alignment quality score for each sentence pair.
 This score is the product of the probability of each aligned word pair (as provided by the forward alignment model in the case of GIZA++ and the alignment model by awesome align) normalized by the number of words in the sentence.
-We retain the top 30-40\% sentences to create the final NER-tagged data for Indic languages.
+We retain the top 30-40\% sentences to create the final NER-tagged data for Indic languages (See Table \ref{filt_table} for filtered data statistics).

-The statistics of sentences filtered out can be observed in Table \ref{filt_table}.
-However, in general, only the top $30$-$40\%$ of the sentences were selected.
-This would serve as the final dataset to be used for NER training per language.